 Flies are about the biggest pain in the butt.
 You need to control them environmentally as well as on your horse.
-(Read more here to understand how to attack and manage flies).
-Most of us like to use some sort of repellent - and you have as some choices there – but what are the ingredients in fly spray?
+Read more here to understand how to attack and manage flies.
+Most of us like to use some sort of repellent – and you have some choices there – but what are the ingredients in fly spray?

 Fly sprays have a long list of ingredients – which can be broken down into a few categories:

 - Pyrethrin life extenders (prevent the active ingredients from breaking down so quickly…)

 Also, know that the above ingredients can be natural or synthetic.
 The following is a brief introduction to some of the common ingredients in fly sprays.

 It’s always a good idea to know what you are putting on your horse!

 - Some fly sprays that you can pick up at your local tack shop contain pyrethrins.
 Pyrethrins are organic compounds that are derived from chrysanthemum flowers and are biodegradable.
 Pyrethrins act on the nervous systems of insects, which makes them an insecticide.

 - Pyrethroids are man-made pyrethrins, and cypermethrin and permethrins are examples.
 These are toxic to fish and other aquatic animals and are also an insecticide.
 Pyrethroids are more stable than pyrethrins, and therefore provide longer protection.